ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1850-us-census-castleton" "800" /%}}

 Both the 1850 and 1860 census show [George Mersereau](https://www.findagrave.com/memorial/182609528/george-mersereau) (24 Apr 1835 to 08 Mar 1896) also living with the family of Charles Pine.
 Charles appears to have taken over the general store in Staten Island from George Mersereau's father and brother, and George worked as a clerk for Charles for some time.
-George was a Civil War veteran and he went on to become successful in business himself; in several places he is credited with rebuilding St. Andrews Church, although is obituary doesn't explicitly mention this.
+George was a Civil War veteran, and he went on to become successful in business himself; in several places he is credited with rebuilding St. Andrews Church, although is obituary doesn't explicitly mention this.

 {{% fig "staten-island/1860-06-15-US-Census-Castleton-NY-p96-pine" "800" /%}}